Progressive Democrats: Ideology and policies

-The Progressive Democrats were described as conservative-liberal, liberal, and classical liberal.
+The Progressive Democrats were described as conservative liberals, liberal, and classical liberal.

-The party's economic policies were based on economic liberalism.
+The party's economic policies were based on neoliberalism.
 They supported the freedom of private enterprise and the lowering of taxes.
 They generally favoured privatisation; for example, they supported the privatisation of the previously state-owned airline Aer Lingus and communications company Telecom Éireann.
 They were also part of the break-up of airports company Aer Rianta and unsuccessfully lobbied for a private, competing second terminal in Dublin Airport.
 As acting PD leader and Minister for Health, Mary Harney was involved in the controversial extension of private-sector influence in health care.
 She pursued a policy of co-location of private hospitals on public hospital grounds and is seen as sympathetic to the privatisation of health insurance.
 However, they opposed their coalition partner's plans to privatise airports company Aer Rianta on the grounds that a private monopoly would be worse than a public monopoly.

 The party was a strong supporter of low taxation.
 As the Economic and Social Research Institute (ESRI) stated in 2002: "On balance, budgets over the past 10 to 20 years have been more favourable to high income groups than low income groups, but particularly so during periods of high growth".
 While the party was in government since 1997, the lower rate of income tax fell from 26% to 20% and the upper rate from 48% to 41%.

 They supported low corporation tax because they believe it encouraged business growth and enabled private enterprise to be rewarded.
 The party often claimed these policies were in part responsible for the "Celtic Tiger" economy.
 Dermot McAleese, emeritus professor of economics at Trinity College Dublin, says that the emergence of the Progressive Democrats in 1985 may have had a more positive influence on the economy than some recognise.
 He argues the Irish low-tax, pro-business economy is based in large part on Progressive Democrat policies.
 "They proved that there was a constituency for this, and they gave the intellectual power to it."